-

 He was my strongest support; I was inconsolable and shattered.
 Just after, in September 1989, I wrapped up my business too.

-A New Phase: Enrolling the Company Secretary
+A new phase: Company Secretary

 My father always wanted me to study further and have a professional qualification, so, after a year of his death in August 1990, I decided to study further as a tribute to him.